docsforadobe/javascript-tools-guide/9 - Intergrating XML into JavaScript/index.rst

 The toXMLString() method serializes the entire element, including the tags, into a string.
 For example, for the element <x>text</x>, the method returns "<x>text</x>".

-CHAPTER 9: Integrating XML into JavaScript

-The XML Object

-240

 Modifying XML elements and attributes
 You can change an element by assigning a value to the corresponding property.
 If the value assigned is an XML element, the element is simply replaced.
 If there are multiple elements